SangeethaKannas/sangeethakannas.github.io/career/Career life hacks.md

 # LIFE HACKS

-01 SCARED OF SAYING NO TO PEOPLE?
+01. SCARED OF SAYING NO TO PEOPLE?
 Instead of saying no (or worse, saying yes), ask for permission to say no.
 "Is it ok if I say no?"
 Most people will accept your no, this way.

-02
-PEOPLE THINK YOU ARE
+02. PEOPLE THINK YOU ARE SELF OBSESSED?
-SELF OBSESSED?
 Whenever someone shares anything about their life, resist the urge to share your own experience around it, unless asked.
 Avoid "me too"
 ,
 "I also do this"
 ,
 "I was thinking exactly the same".
-03
-DO NOT DEAL WELL
+03. DO NOT DEAL WELL WITH FAILURE?
-WITH FAILURE?
 Practice failing.
 Everyday, pick up a task that is not significant, but has a high chance of failure.
 And do it.
 Ask strangers for money.
 Send cold emails.
 Within 30 days, you will start dealing with failure a lot better.

-04
-STRUGGLE TO MANAGE YOUR
-DOCS AND THOUGHTS?
+04. STRUGGLE TO MANAGE YOUR DOCS AND THOUGHTS?
-Create a WhatsApp group with
-you and a friend.
+Create a WhatsApp group with you and a friend.
 Delete the friend.
 Now the group has only you.
 Pin the group to the top.
 Use this group for sharing thoughts, capturing images, voice notes to yourself, whatever you want it to be!

-05
-STRUGGLE TO EXPRESS
+05. STRUGGLE TO EXPRESS GRATITUDE?
-GRATITUDE?
-Keep a gratitude jar
+Keep a gratitude jar.
 Everyday, before going to bed, write down something that you are grateful for.
 Anything at all.
 Place it in the jar.
-In moments of weakness,
-go through the notes.
+In moments of weakness, go through the notes.

-06
-WANT PEOPLE TO
+06. WANT PEOPLE TO LIKE YOU?
-LIKE YOU?
 Repeat what they said, back to them.
-"To make sure I heard you right, you are saying XXX (repeat what they said)"
-They feel heard, they respect your listening skills - the mirroring helps.
+"To make sure I heard you right, you are saying XXX (repeat what they said)" They feel heard, they respect your listening skills - the mirroring helps.

-07
-STRUGGLE TO
+07. STRUGGLE TO INVEST?
-INVEST?
 Whenever you spend on anything that is a desire/wish (clothes, phone, eating out etc), transfer an equivalent amount to a separate bank account.
 This way you will enjoy your present, while planning for the future.

-08
-WASTE A LOT OF TIME
-ON THE PHONE?
+08. WASTE A LOT OF TIME ON THE PHONE?
-Schedule "waste" time on your
-calendar, just as you would
-schedule your productive hours.
+Schedule "waste" time on your calendar, just as you would schedule your productive hours.
 Your brain anticipates it, looks forward to it and treats it as reward.
 + BONUS TIP